nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. User chooses to list recipes.
 2. User requests for the recipes.
-3. FRMS display the recipes.
+3. FRMS displays the recipes.
 4. FRMS displays a confirmation message.

     Use case ends.